Learn how to start or grow a handyman business

 #2 – You don’t need every tool I’ve listed (yet)

-The best way to invest in tools is to buy them as you need them.
+The best way to invest in tools is to buy them as needed.
 Instead of spending thousands to stock your work truck fully, invest in the essentials to start and upgrade as necessary.
 This especially applies to power tools and specialty tools.

-Sure, this may mean a few extra trips to the store, but that just comes with the territory when getting started.
+Sure, this may mean a few extra trips to the store during projects, but that comes with the territory when getting started.

 Pro Tip

 Consider renting certain tools.
-When you find yourself renting a particular tool often, then it’s time to buy your own.
+When you rent a particular tool often, it’s time to buy your own.
+Power washers, cutoff saws, and tile saws are good examples.

 #3 – Buy high-quality tools…sometimes

-Some people say that you should always buy the best quality tools because they will last longer and be more effective.
-I agree, in many cases, like when purchasing a power drill or other tools you will use on nearly every job.
-Or when purchasing precision tools like levels.
+Some people say you should always buy the best quality tools because they will last longer and be more effective.
+I agree in many cases, such as when purchasing a power drill or other tools you will use on nearly every job or when purchasing precision tools like levels.

-In fact, many of my tools to this day are homeowner quality tools because that’s all I need.
-Not only does this save money, but it’s less painful when I lose a tool.
+In fact, many of my tools to this day are homeowner-quality tools because that’s all I need.
+This saves money, and it’s less painful when I lose a tool.

-So, when buying tools to start your business, don’t go overboard.
+So, don’t go overboard when buying tools to start your business.
 Just start with the essentials and upgrade as you go.
-Your customers aren’t going to know the difference, but your profits will.
+Your customers will not know the difference, but your profits will.

 Handyman Tools List